New York — Best Buy has a five-pronged growth strategy for meeting its lofty goal of doubling sales to $80 billion over the next five years.

-Mike Vitelli, executive VP of the company's customer operating group, which oversees buying and merchandising, outlined the game plan for achieving 15 percent annual growth during an investor conference held here earlier this month by Oppenheimer & Co.
+Mike Vitelli, executive VP of the company’s customer operating group, which oversees buying and merchandising, outlined the game plan for achieving 15 percent annual growth during an investor conference held here this week by Oppenheimer & Co.

 First, he said, the company believes it will continue to benefit from the CE industry’s steady growth of 6 percent over time.